Siletz Celebrates Grand Opening of Kloshe Illahee Haws

 This National Hospitality Workers Appreciation Day serves as a reminder of the integral role played by these professionals in shaping positive customer experiences.
 Their tireless efforts ensure seamless operations, impacting not just individual establishments but the broader community and economy.
 As we celebrate this day, let’s take a moment to show gratitude to hospitality professionals and acknowledge their contributions to the economy and our community.

-Format ImagePosted on
+Format ImagePosted on Categories BLOG

 The Siletz Housing Department Breaks Ground on Salem Affordable Housing Project, Kloshe Illahee Haws